Part 1: CAD-Embedded CFD Solution

 Never-minding that CAD integration is not the utopia that software marketers make it out to be, these tools have been adopted by thousands of users and are popular with companies developing fluid-related products on modest budgets.

-We’ll be looking in detail at the two leaders in this market segment, SolidWorks / Flow Simulation from Dassault Systèmes and Inventor / Autodesk CFD from Autodesk, as well as a relative newcomer in Discovery Live.
+We’ll be looking in detail at the two leaders in this market segment, SolidWorks / Flow Simulation from Dassault Systèmes and Inventor / Autodesk CFD from Autodesk, as well as Ansys Discovery Live.
+We will also touch on Simcenter FLOEFD.
 Other CAD programs have partially integrated the capabilities of standalone software using plugins.
 The online CAD platform Onshape promotes export of native files to the SimScale “cloud CFD” platform.
-Autodesk has also recently announced that Fusion 360 will communicate directly with Autodesk CFD 2019.
-The newcomer to the category is ANSYS with its Discovery Live and AIM products integrated with its SpaceClaim 3D modeling platform.
-Discovery Live has created quite a stir in the CFD community and so we’ll be spending a bit of time on it separating fact from fiction.
+Autodesk Fusion now communicates natively with the cloud-based Autodesk Simulation ecosystem, effectively replacing the limited 2019-era direct links.
+The once newcomer to the category is ANSYS with its Discovery Live and AIM products integrated with its SpaceClaim 3D modeling platform.
+When first introduced, Discovery Live created quite a stir in the CFD community and we spent a bit of time on it separating fact from fiction.
+Since our initial review Discovery has transitioned from a "live" preview tool to a comprehensive upfront simulation suite.

-Other CAD-linked or CAD-integrated options not discussed here include Rhino CFD, Orca3D Marine CFD, any of the various FloEFD CAD plugins
+Other CAD-linked or CAD-integrated options not discussed here include Rhino CFD, Orca3D Marine CFD, any of the various Simcenter FloEFD CAD plugins for NX, Creo, and Solid Edge.
+Once part of Mentor Graphics, FLOEFD is now a Siemens product.

 SolidWorks Flow Simulation may be considered the most “CAD embedded” CFD program in this class.
 Defining a CFD simulation from within the SolidWorks interface creates additional menu items but does not launch a stand-alone application.
 Fluid volumes extracted for CFD analysis and boundary conditions needed for CFD simulation are linked directly to the native 3D CAD geometry surfaces eliminating the necessity of redefining model setups when experimenting with simple CAD geometry changes.
 SolidWorks seems focused on marketing this as a solution to “designers” working in industrial equipment and electronics, i.e., those without credentials or prior experience in fluid dynamics, numerical analysis or CFD.